 What is aster yellows?
-Aster yellows is a chronic, systemic disease that affects over 300 species in at least 38 families of broad-leaf, herbaceous plants.
+Aster yellows is a chronic, systemic disease that affects over 300 species of broad-leafed, herbaceous plants in at least 38 families.
 Members of the aster family (Asteraceae), such as asters, marigolds, Coreopsis and purple coneflower are commonly affected by this disease.
 Vegetable crops such as carrots and potatoes are also susceptible.
 Aster yellows occurs throughout North America.

 What does aster yellows look like?
-Symptoms of aster yellows are often mistaken for damage due to herbicide exposure.
-Infected plants are typically stunted and twisted, with foliage that is yellow or red.
+Infected plants are typically stunted and twisted, with foliage that is yellow, purple or red.
 Infected plants are often sterile.
 Floral parts that are normally brightly colored may be green, and petals and sepals may become puckered and distorted.
 In purple coneflower, secondary flower heads (often in a cluster) may emerge from the primary flower head.
 In marigolds, flowers are often leafy and a muddy green-orange color.
-Infected carrots have red leaves and form taproots with tufts of small, white “hairy” roots.
-Roots from these plants often have a bitter taste.
+Infected carrots have purple/red leaves and form taproots with tufts of small, white “hairy” roots.
+Tap roots from infected carrots often have a bitter taste.

-For more information on aster yellows: See UW-Extension bulletins A2595, A3679 and A3788 (available at http://learningstore.uwex.edu) or contact your county Extension agent.
+For more information on aster yellows: See UW Bulletins A2595 and A3679 (available at https://learningstore.extension.wisc.edu/) or contact your county Extension agent.

 Thanks to Lisa Johnson, Ann Joy and Ann Wied for reviewing this document.

 A complete inventory of UW Plant Disease Facts is available at the University of Wisconsin-Madison Plant Disease Diagnostics Clinic website: https://pddc.wisc.edu.